 Nurse Triage vs. Medical Call Center: Which is Better?

-When it comes down to it, the main difference between nurse triage and medical call/contact centers lies in the patient experience.
-With a call or contact center, patients reach non-clinical resources and then hope to receive a call back from a nurse or physician in a timely manner.
+The main difference between nurse triage and medical call/contact centers lies in the patient experience.
+With a call center, patients reach non-clinical resources, then hope to receive a call back soon from a clinician.
 A triage provider puts your patients in direct contact with a live caregiver on every encounter.
 IntellaTriage is an all-in-one solution that transforms after-hours care delivery through well-trained registered nurses.
 Contact us today to learn more about what IntellaTriage can do for your organization – improve the patient experience and boost your bottom line.